Blog: Tech News & Tips

 Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PC’s for the past fifteen years.
 His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
 You can find more on our website, or give us a call 303-618-0154.
 Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area as well as remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free 2-3 day shipping and the online streaming.
 I haven’t tried the Kindle lending library yet.
 I’ll try that next!
-Prime is normally $99/year, but you can try it for 30 day for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Yes, we’ll get a small commission if you sign up.)
+Prime is normally $99/year, but you can try it for 30 day for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Yes, we’ll get a small commission if you check it out.)

 Save